Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 Other location-based design ideas can be more straightforward.

-Again, maps come immediately to mind as an obvious location-based design feature.
+Again, maps are an obvious location-based design feature.

 Similarly, the design below creatively works in the California theme while providing a necessary recess to anchor the drop shape.